persicomaria/career_test/doc/CNR_Naples.md

 # CNR_and_TIGEM_Naples

 ## Collaboration with professor Alberto Luini
 I have joined the Alberto Luini's lab. in 2012 and I felt immediately very comfortable with all the members of his group and ready to get the `interdisciplinary mindset`: that was a kind of challenge because I was the only bioinformatician inside the group and, at that time, people were not so used to interact with a person like me who decided (in 1999) to take a completely different professional path: going towards data analysis and computational system biology.
-The Luni's group is worlwide known for the expertise in understanding the Golgi apparatus other `secretory stations`, signaling hubs that receives, emits and elaborates signals.
+The Luni's group is worlwide known for the expertise in the `Golgi apparatus` and other `secretory stations`, signaling hubs that receives, emits and elaborates signals.
 ![KDELreceptor](ControlSystemsPaper1.png)